Liga-IA/RepoAI/LinearRegression/1.Concepts/PotentialProblems.md

 &nbsp;&nbsp;&nbsp;&nbsp; In the figure above, the residual plot on the left clearly shows the outlier (20).
 However, it may be difficult to determine when a point should be considered an outlier or not.
 Even though mathematical definitions and criteria exist to identify outliers (such as values above 3 and standard deviations), the decision may depend on the application context, the nature of the data, and the model used.

-> [!OBSERVATION]
+> **OBSERVATION**
-> The *residual plot* mentioned in the topics above is a tool used to assess the quality of the model fit.
-It plots the residuals (differences between observed and predicted values) against the fitted values.
-The presence of evident patterns, such as clusters or trends, indicates problems with the model.
+> Since the blue dots are not exactly where the straight line is, there is an associated error that we must consider when using linear regression.
+In order to calculate the error, do the following:

 ### References